Nikhil-cp1905/MIKU/README.md

-just carry the same to
+just carry the same to R27 XD